csantala/inline-cms/readme.md

 CKEditor db driven inline-editing integration demo for Codeigniter 2.14 by Ablitica 2013

 setup
-1. clone this repository in your local network git@github.com:csantala/inline-cms.git
+1. clone this repository into your local network
 2. set up your local db params in application/config/database.php
 3. import sql.sql to create the 'content' table
 4. that's it

 notes
 + edit js/ckeditor_inline.js to specify controller and POST variables (around line 35)